 - Add social media sharing links for easy sharing and event promotion

 - Sell products and accept secure online donations

 - Offer detailed financial reporting for your event

 Raising Additional Funds for your Charitable Cause

 One of the most important considerations in your event planning will be to look at ways to bring in additional revenue.
 Below are some fundraising ideas to consider as part of your wine tasting planning:

 - Reach out to the community and local businesses for charity sponsorships.
 What a great way to start out on the right financial footing and raise money early in the event planning process.
 By hosting a charity gala wine tasting that draws in businesses and influential community members, promoting cash and in-kind sponsorship packages should be easy.
 Sponsorship benefits may be outlined and packages sold securely on your event ticketing website.

-- Host a silent auction of fine wines, or any donated items such as art and antique wine glasses.
-Add a trip for two to a romantic, wine country get-away weekend or one-of-a-kind vacation.
+- Host an online auction of fine wines or any donated items such as art and antique wine glasses.
+Add a trip for two to a romantic, wine country getaway weekend or one-of-a-kind vacation.
 DoJiggy offers great amazing travel packages for wine enthusiasts:

 - Sell tickets to a Wine Pull Raffle where organizers wrap wine bottles in brown paper.
 Some are expensive and some are more low-end wines.
 Either way, the winners go home with a bottle of wine.

-- Selling products related to wine tasting, such as fine wines and wine paraphernalia gifts can really boost revenues.
+- Selling products related to wine tastings, such as fine wines and wine paraphernalia gifts can really boost revenues.
 If someone tastes their dream red wine, can they buy a bottle to take home?
-Create customized wine bottle stoppers to hand out or sell here.
+Create customized wine bottle stoppers to hand out or sell.

 - Wine tasting contests add excitement to your wine tasting and offer an opportunity to win money and prizes.
 They also allow your organization to raise more money for your cause by collecting wagers and fees for participating.
 How about a chef’s competition of hors d’œuvres and wine pairings?
 And a contest for the best Chardonnay, Cabernet Sauvignon, Pinot Noir, and trendy Rose.